 There will be a larger than normal emphasis placed on your final essay because having that amount of space to run should yield particularly productive work.
 Please bear this expectation in mind when constructing your piece, and I will extend my availability at office hours.

 Essay 0 (750-1000 words): Reflect on one aspect of travel narratives we have discussed in class so far, and apply your reflection to one work of media or literature we have also discussed.

 Essay 1 (1800-2500 words): Using at least two of the theory readings on our syllabus (or from a peer-reviewed source), construct an argument about one to three travel narratives.

 Essay 2: (2000-2700 words): Using at least three of the theory readings on our syllabus (or from a peer-reviewed source), construct an argument about one to three travel narratives.

 Final Essay: (4000-6000 words): Construct a unique argument about travel narratives.
 Please incorporate at least five peer-reviewed secondary sources, two of which may be required reading.
 I will be working closely with each student to ensure this project comes out to the high quality of writing I know you are capable of.

 One letter grade will be deducted each day that any work is late.
 (A to B for one day late, A to C for two days late.)

-UNIT 1: SHIP ME WEST AND ACROSS THE SEAS
+UNIT 1: SEND ME WEST ACROSS THE PLAINS

 Week 1: Killing Crusoe